Home Xeljanz Lawsuits

 Latest Xeljanz Lawsuit Updates

-As of March 2024, Xeljanz lawyers continue to accept individual lawsuits on behalf of patients who suffered blood clots, cardiovascular problems or cancer after taking Xeljanz for rheumatoid arthritis, psoriatic arthritis or ulcerative colitis.
-To date, there are no scheduled trials or court-approved settlements.
+Individual lawsuits thus far filed, have been on behalf of patients who suffered blood clots, cardiovascular problems or cancer after taking Xeljanz for rheumatoid arthritis, psoriatic arthritis or ulcerative colitis.
 Xeljanz (tofacitinib) has not been recalled, but the U.S. Food and Drug Administration published a safety alert associated with adverse events in February 2021.

 • April 2023: Researchers presented findings demonstrating Janus kinase inhibitors, including Xeljanz, lead to an increase in malignancy.